 Research

 Constructing an “illiberal state” through the welfare state?
-How the Far-Right’s Socioeconomic Agenda Facilitates Democratic Erosion
+How the Far-Right’s Socioeconomic Agenda Facilitates Democratic Erosion (under review)

 All in the Family?
 Far-Right Political Commentary and the Mainstreaming of Anti-Feminist Ideology: ‘The Family’ as Symbolic Anchor